 by Melissa Green, Emerging Technology and Accessibility

-The FRC Faculty Technology Showcase is a great place to learn how faculty are using technology to enhance learning, conduct research, and increase professional productivity.
+The CIT Faculty Technology Showcase is a great place to learn how faculty are using technology to enhance learning, conduct research, and increase professional productivity.
 This year’s Showcase also marks the launch of the Texthelp tools now freely available to UA students, faculty, staff, and departments.

 Texthelp offers a collection of Mac and PC desktop software, Google Chrome apps and extensions, and iOS and Android apps that support reading, writing, language learning, and STEM subjects.
 The tools are available for use on both personal and University-owned devices and can be accessed via the software catalog on the OIT website.